djacobow/JustBuffers/README.md

   from that.

 The philosophy of Just Buffers is simple: the C struct has primacy.
-It is kept simple and straighforward, so that from C using them is basically frictionnless and without overhead.
+It is kept simple and straightforward, so that from C using them is basically frictionless and without overhead.
 Furthermore, the C struct is the storage form and the use form.
 You don't do conversions in C, to encode to and from.
 At the same time, Python has easy functions to encode and decode.
 This puts the hard work where it is easy.